Here at Pigeon Review, we read all unsolicited submissions. However, we do have a few guidelines:

 You should receive a confirmation email within an hour of submitting.
 If you haven't received a confirmation email within an hour please check your spam folder, if it's not there check your submission to ensure that the subject line and email recipient address are correct.
 If you're still having trouble, please contact us at .

-*What are First North American Serial Rights?
+*What are First North American Serial/Online Rights?
 It goes hand in hand with simultaneous submissions.
 In basic terms, we get the right to publish your story in North America first.
 (This does mean you can publish with us and a magazine/press based out of another part of the world without an issue, such as the UK or Europe.)
+We also obtain the right to publish online and/or in a magazine.
 Once we publish your work, the rights then revert back to you so you can publish in another magazine/press/anthology.
+These are non-exclusive rights.